Updated: Dec 3, 2008

 Soft tissue sarcomas, the fifth most common solid tumors in children, are relatively rare and account for about 6-7% of all childhood malignancies.
 About half of these tumors are rhabdomyosarcomas, and nonrhabdomyosarcoma soft tissue sarcomas (NRSTSs) account for the remainder (ie, about 4% of childhood malignancies).

-NRSTSs are heterogeneous tumors that share some biologic characteristics but differ in histology.
-The most common types include dermatofibrosarcoma protuberans, synovial cell sarcoma, malignant fibrous histiocytoma, fibrosarcoma, and malignant peripheral nerve sheath tumor.
+NRSTSs are heterogeneous tumors that have varied biology and histology.
+The most common types in the pediatric population include fibrosarcoma, synovial cell sarcoma, fibrosarcoma, and malignant peripheral nerve sheath tumor.
 Other histologic types include hemangiopericytoma, alveolar soft part sarcoma, leiomyosarcoma, liposarcoma, epithelioid sarcoma, and desmoplastic small round cell tumor.

 The soft tissues comprise various structural and supportive tissues in the body, including muscle, connective tissues, endothelium, synovium, fat, lymphatics, and fascias.
 Soft tissue sarcomas may arise in any part of the body.
 The most common sites are the trunk and the extremities.